Summer Work

 leaning, squinting, coating

-new layers and years in the camp poolpushing back and forth
+new layers and years in the camp pool

 taking the top of each grass blade